dumaurier/dumaurier.github.com/_posts/2017-05-01-css-grid-layout-off-canvas-navigation.markdown

 }
 {% endhighlight %}

-Now that the basic grid is defined, some CSS is needed on the `main-nav` to push it off the viewport and rule to trigger the animation when the class `is-active` is present.
+Now that the basic grid is defined, some CSS is needed on the `main-nav` to push it off the viewport and a rule to trigger the animation when the class `is-active` is present.

 {% highlight css %}
 .main-nav{